Piwy-dev/How-I-become-human-again/README.md

 ## Presentation:
 This game was made for "game jam confinement".
 It is a simple platform game where you play as a robot that has to collect its DNA that scientists have removed from it in order to perform an experiment.
 ## Assets:
-To make this game, I used these different assets:
+To make this game, I used these differents assets:
 ### Standart Asset from Unity:
 The robot is a character available for free in the Unity asset store and more precisely in "Standart asset", created by Unity.
 I also used the basic platforms available in this asset.
 I made the other type of plaforms(faling plaforms, moving platforms, ...) myself.
 ### Wallpapers: